Neo Financial and Wealthsimple are two popular financial technology companies in Canada.

 While Neo Financial and Wealthsimple overlap in their service offerings, there are significant differences you should note when making your choice.

-For investing, Wealthsimple is my top choice.
+Wealthsimple is a good choice for investing.
 You can buy stocks, ETFs, and crypto directly or have an expert invest on your behalf.

 As you can see, both platforms have their pros and cons.